ndc/ndc.github.io/about.md

 ![gravatar image](http://www.gravatar.com/avatar/568da03c8b2c0b8dbf4210d2d30111fd.png)

-My name is Endy Tjahjono.
+My name is {{site.owner}}.
 I am someone who loves to tinker with computers.
 I work as a software developer.
 In my spare time I love to play with my son and fiddling with my ipad, sometimes at the same time.

 You can find me on <i class="icon-twitter"></i> [Twitter](https://twitter.com/endy_tj).